Ali-Davoudi/AutoPart/README.md

 Project capabilities and features:
 * Authentication system through the website itself and the Google account
-* Management of the shopping cart by the user
+* Management of the shopping cart by related user
+* The automatic loss of the user's shopping cart information if it is open and does not pay within a certain period of time
 * List of favorites
 * The possibility of applying a discount percentage to each product by admin
-* Storage (In Stock) and its dynamicity in case of addition/Removing from the cart and finalizing the purchase
+* In Stock and its dynamicity in case of addition/Removing from the cart and finalizing the purchase
-* Using CKEditor in blog module
+* Using CKEditor
-* Managing user comments on each product and article and confirming its display on the page by admin
+* Managing user comments on each product and article and possibility for confirming its display on the page by admin
 * Ability to share products and articles by social share (Social Media)
 * User panel: Possibility to edit personal information, change password, view shopping cart status, purchase invoice, etc
 * PWA feature
 * The dynamic nature of the website information
-* The automatic loss of the user's shopping cart information if it is open and does not pay within a certain period of time
 * Search functionality for products and articles
 * Advertising banners
 * Dynamic slider